d4nj1/TLPUI/flatpak/README.md

 To build and install the Flatpak in user environment you can call:

-`flatpak-builder --force-clean --user --install build-dir org.flatpak.tlpui.json`
+`flatpak-builder --force-clean --user --install build-dir com.github.d4nj1.tlpui.json`

 To run the Flatpak execute:

-`flatpak run org.flatpak.tlpui`
+`flatpak run com.github.d4nj1.tlpui`

 To be done: